STAMFORD, Vt. -- The project to replace the sidewalk along a section of Main Road will move forward.

 The 480-foot long sidewalk was originally designed with a buffer of grass in between it and the curb.

-The new plans remove that buffer, and move the 5-foot wide concrete sidewalk and curb closer
+The new plans remove that buffer, and move the 5-foot wide concrete sidewalk and curb closer to the center of the road.

 The project is being paid for with a $200,000 grant from the Vermont Transportation Road Enhancement Project, which is funded by the Federal High way Administration.
 The town is responsible for providing a 20 percent match, or $40,000, for the grant.